 It's speed that excites them all, with no exception!
 While some of the users prefer a minimalist web design, others might go for a maximalist design instead.
 Some have a weakness for content infused with storytelling, while others prefer just simple, “raw” data...
 And still: online users ALL have a thing for high page loading speed.
 And the Drupal CDN module makes such a powerful tool for you to supercharge your site within the name of top speed!

 “Why should I even integrate a CDN when I can as well continue to use web hosting?
 What difference would it make?”

 So, let's dig in, shall we?

 How Precisely Can a CDN Guarantee You a Lightning Fast Website?

 A short version of the answer to your valid dilemma would be: “compared to a shared web hosting, a CDN is built with speed in mind; it's equipped with the capacity to withstand huge fluxes of visitors”.

-In other words: while a shared hosting is simply geared towards delivering you a stable environment for your website, a CDN's infrastructure setup is developed precisely to ensure high page loading speed, irrespective of the influxes of traffic on your site.
+In other words: while shared hosting is simply geared towards delivering you a stable environment for your website, a CDN's infrastructure setup is developed precisely to ensure high page loading speed, irrespective of the influxes of traffic on your site.

 And this is no news that we're sharing with you here: just consider with how many other websites your own Drupal site is sharing its hosting sever with and... you do the math!

-Try to imagine by how many times its performance would get boosted if it had a server all by itself.
+Try to imagine how many times its performance would get boosted if it had a server all by itself.
 Dedicated exclusively to its own needs for speed and to answering its particular traffic challenges.